Country singer Luke Bell dead at 32

 “A little bit honky tonk and a little bit Texas, with healthy dashes of Bakersfield and vintage Nashville, singer/songwriter Luke Bell records in a throwback style, but writes from his own well-traveled experiences,” reads a biography of the singer.

-His style at times made him sound like a singer of another era.
+His style at times made him sound like a singer of another era, fans said.

 “I come from a traditional background.
 The things that I love are traditions, you know, cowboy culture and American culture,” Bell said in an interview with The Boot in 2016.
 “When I started digging back through records and listening to older music, I kind of became fascinated with all the techniques and flat-tire shuffles on the drums on Ray Price records or the George Jones boogie and guitars. … That’s kind of what my work has been, studying old music and using different techniques and experimenting a bit to make my own brand of sound.”